 As part of the larger American Jewish community we live with our feet firmly in two different calendars.
-The Jewish calendar presents us with opportunities throughout the year to mark time, as have our people throughout the millennia.
+The Jewish calendar presents us with opportunities throughout the year to celebrate and reflect, as have our people throughout the millennia.

 High Holy Days